plinss/acmebot/README.md

 ### Basic Configuration

-While the example configuration file may appear complicated, it is meant to show all possible configuration options, rather than demonstrate a basic simple configuration.
+While the example configuration file may appear complicated, it is meant to show all possible configuration options and their defaults, rather than demonstrate a basic simple configuration.

 The only items that must be present in the configuration file to create and maintain a certificate are your account email address,